Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 What’s inside?

-Killer feature: Separate braided shield for extra noise reduction
+Killer feature: Separate braided shield for superior noise reduction, preventing interference in professional environments

 Check price on Amazon →